New website for E2B at www.easy2boot.xyz

 When selected from the E2B menu and if the extension is recognised by QRUN.g4b, the file will be executed.
 The file extension determines how it is executed by E2B and grub4dos.

-If you add pwd (e.g. fred.isopwd) to almost any file extension (with a few exceptions such as .VHD files), E2B will prompt you for the password which is defined by the variables 'pwd' or 'menupwd' in your MyE2B.cfg file.
+If you add pwd (e.g. fred.isopwd) to almost any file extension, E2B will prompt you for a password (which is defined by the variables 'pwd' or 'menupwd' in your MyE2B.cfg file).
 The default password is easy2boot.
 See here for more details.
-This only works for standard E2B menus (not Windows Install menus).

 Ubuntu.iso64 will only appear in the E2B menu if a 64-bit CPU is in the system.